Golden Eagle - Caspian Odyssey

 Day 14 : Tashkent

-Tonight, we enjoy a Farewell Dinner onboard the Golden Eagle, as we head for our final destination, Almaty in Kazakhstan as we approach the end of our 16 day odyssey.
+Tonight, enjoy a Farewell Dinner onboard the Golden Eagle, as you head for our final destination, Almaty in Kazakhstan.

 Almaty is the largest city in Kazakhstan and is notable for its wide tree-lined boulevards.
 Surrounded by the majesty of the Tien Shan Mountains, this beautiful city derives its name from ‘alma’ meaning ‘apple’.
 Just a short distance from the city, apple orchards thrive in abundance.
 Deepening your experience of this magnificent city, we will take a city tour to include Panfilov Park, located in the heart of the city, and the unusual, Zenkov Cathedral, a 19th century Russian Orthodox Church made entirely of wood.

-For our final evening, we will enjoy a relaxing stay at the Ritz Carlton hotel for one night.
+For our final evening, we will enjoy a relaxing stay at the Ritz Carlton hotel or similar for one night.

 Day 16 : Almaty